PoshSec/PoshSec/README.md

 ##### Features removed in this release
-Get-SecAllAccounts - Changed name and rewrote as Get-SecAllADAccount
+Get-SecAllAccounts - Changed name and rewrote as Get-SecAllADAccount Forensics Functions - With the amazing [PowerForensics](https://github.com/Invoke-IR/PowerForensics) module, we hope that if you want to add items related to forensics you would submit a pull request to that project.

 ##### Installing PoshSec
 1. Download module